An open source project which provides privacy-preserving contact tracing for communities using QR codes.Scroll to learn more

-Contact tracing is the process of tracking down people who may have been exposed to an infectious disease after someone has tested positive.
-Those who may have been exposed are asked to self-isolate.
-Manual contact tracing has limitations both in terms of scale and accuracy; technology-based contact tracing may supplement manual efforts by offering fast, scalable, and anonymous contact tracing at public places.
+Contact tracing is the process of identifying down people who may have been exposed to an infectious disease after someone has tested positive.
+Those who may have been exposed are asked to quarantine for a period of time (for example, 2 weeks).
+Manual contact tracing has limitations both in terms of scale and accuracy; our solution may supplement manual efforts by offering fast, scalable, and anonymous exposure notification for contacts at public places.

 Technology-based contact tracing exists and has already been used in some places.
 However, existing solutions rely on tracking your location data.
 Some people are not comfortable with this.
-TrackCOVID is an alternative contact tracing solution that protects your privacy by not collecting any data about you.
+TrackCOVID is an alternative that protects your privacy by not collecting any data about you.

 We have a proof-of-concept web application that you can try out for yourself today.